CivicActions Common Contingency Plan

 - Status: https://twitter.com/githubstatus

-If GitHub becomes unavailable, DKAN/HDG will continue to operate in its current state.
+If GitHub becomes unavailable, systems will continue to operate in its current state.
 The disruption would only impact the team's ability to update code on the instances.

-If GitLab becomes unavailable, GlobalNET will continue to operate in its current state.
-The disruption would only impact the team's ability to update code on the instances.
+If GitLab becomes unavailable, systems will continue to operate in their current state.
+The disruption would impact the team's ability to update code on the instances, which could have significant impact.

 If there is a disruption in the StatusCake service, the Incident Response team will be notified by email.